 - Seek the help of a financial professional (if you want to), such as a Certified Financial Planner.

 - Have zero debt, or be working on paying off your mortgage (usually this is the last debt for people to clear).

 - Have an estate plan – (i.e. Living Revocable Trust, etc).

 At the end of the day

 We don’t need to recreate the wheel or make the same mistakes as those who have come before us.
 These pieces of money advice are given from the heart (and the logical brain; it’s how money nerds work).
 So learn from our mistakes as well as our wins.
-Because, if you can do better in less time, then you should absolutely do it, and these are the money tips that will get you to the financial future of your dreams!
+Because, if you can do better in less time, then you should absolutely do it, and these are the money tips for women that will get you to the financial future of your dreams!